LenaLankas/lena-ui-portfolio/blog/portfolioAndDesignNarratives.md

 - Make sure there are clear links to learn more about those projects (and if you are showing previews, make sure the thumbnails are cohesive)
 - Include links for resume, contact information, and about me
 - White space!
 Make sure you have enough of it!
 - Walk through your portfolio.
 Do you feel like it represents you well?
-Have a frined walk through your portfolio.
-DO they feel like it represents you well?
-You want to prove your comptence as a designer as well as assert your values as one.
+Have a friend walk through your portfolio.
+Do they feel like it represents you well?

+You want to prove your competence as a designer as well as assert your values as one.